aisgbnok/Contribute/Contribute/get-started-setup-local.md

    >
    > :::image type="content" source="media/contribute-get-started-setup-local/github-code-button.svg" alt-text="The GitHub Code button that provides a URL for cloning." border="false":::

-   Be sure to specify the URL to your fork during the cloning process, not the Microsoft repository from which you created the fork.
+   Be sure to specify the URL to your fork during the cloning process, not the original repository from which you created the fork.
 Otherwise, you cannot contribute changes.

    ```bash
    git clone https://github.com/<Username>/<Repo-Name>.git